timaeos/timaeos/README.md

 A secondary project I'll be working on is an onboarding website to help expose computer users to desktop linux called [linux, btw.](https://linuxbtw.me)
 I'll eventually create a git repository for the website so that others can contribute to it but I've only started the planning stage at the moment.

+I'm learning Go, Rust, and Javascript (specifically NodeJS, Vue).
+My original programming experience was in Java and TCL scripting.

 # Contact
 - Mail: timaeos at proton.me
 - Matrix: @timaeos:matrix.nexaeos.io